 Angela Shoup, PhD

-Professor, Otolaryngology; Chief, Communicative & Vestibular Disorders, UT Southwestern Medical Center
+Professor of Otolaryngology; Chief, Division of Communicative & Vestibular Disorders UT Southwestern Medical Center

-BS: Speech Pathology and Audiology, University of Texas at Dallas, 1989
+BS: Speech Pathology & Audiology, University of Texas at Dallas, 1989

 MS: Communication Disorders, University of Texas at Dallas, 1992

-PhD: Human Development & Communication Sciences, University of Texas at Dallas, 1994
+PhD: Human Development and Communication Sciences, University of Texas at Dallas, 1994

 Why are you interested in serving on the Academy board?

-The Academy provides tools to achieve these aspirations through web-based continuing education, publications, practice management tools and educational offerings at conferences, including but not limited to the annual Academy meeting.
+The Academy provides tools to achieve these aspirations through web based continuing education, publications, practice management tools and educational offerings at conferences, including but not limited to the annual Academy meeting.
 Further, the Academy seeks to educate other stakeholders through legislative efforts and public relations outreach.
-The Academy promotes educational excellence for audiologists and for students entering the profession and supports research and innovation in hearing and balance.
-All of these are crucial for the profession to remain viable—and all require not only financial support but also time and talents of volunteers.
+The Academy promotes educational excellence for audiologists and for students entering the profession, and supports research and innovation in hearing and balance.
+All of these are crucial for the profession to remain viable – and all require not only financial support, but also time and talents of volunteers.
 My personal and professional philosophies align with the dedicated vision of the Academy.
-As I have benefited from the efforts of my colleagues, I am interested in contributing to service on the Board of Directors.
+As I have benefited from the efforts of my colleagues, I am interested in contributing through service on the Board of Directors.

-The Bureau of Labor Statistics predicts that audiology employment will grow by 20 percent from 2016-2026.
-If there is a shortage of audiologists there is the potential of the scope of practice “creep” by other, less qualified providers.
-This would further exacerbate the devaluation of audiology services and, more importantly, decrease the quality of services and outcome expectations for those we serve.
-In our current educational model, audiology students are incurring excessive debt, especially for expected entry-level compensation.
+The Bureau of Labor Statistics predicts that Audiology employment will grow by 20 percent from 2016-2026.
+If there is a shortage of audiologists there is the potential of scope of practice “creep” by other, less qualified providers.
+This would further exacerbate the devaluation of Audiology services and, more importantly, decrease the quality of services and outcome expectations for those we serve.
+In our current educational model, Audiology students are incurring excessive debt, especially for expected entry-level compensation.
 Such a debt to compensation ratio expectation may lead some to choose another profession, which will contribute to an even greater workforce shortage.

 Addressing these issues requires coordinated efforts in all areas of Academy activities.
-We must continue with educational and advocacy efforts to ensure the public understands the professional/intellectual value of audiology services and continue efforts to improve reimbursement.
-We must also continue educating practicing Audiologist and students about the importance of following best practices in audiology.
+We must continue with educational and advocacy efforts to insure the public understands professional/intellectual value of Audiology services and continue efforts to improve reimbursement.
+We must continue educating practicing Audiologist and students about the importance of following best practices in Audiology.
 We must also support and encourage outcomes research.
-Since these issues are interrelated, we must carefully evaluate from a variety of perspectives opportunities to affect positive change that may be beneficial to the challenges we face.
+Since these issues are interrelated, we must carefully evaluate from a variety of perspectives opportunities to affect positive change that may be beneficial across the challenges we face.

 What experience do you have in the planning, evaluation, and implementation of a strategic plan?

+As Chief of the Division of Communicative and Vestibular Disorders, I provide support and oversight for multiple programs and a large team of audiologists offering services at the West Campus Clinic, Moncrief Medical Center Ft.
+Worth, Parkland Hospital and outpatient adult services, Parkland Newborn Nursery Hearing Screening Program, and Children’s Health facilities.
+We are also currently in the process of designing a new clinic in Frisco.
 I have been responsible for planning multiple clinics as well as development and introduction of new service lines.
-Each of these projects have required work with my team and other stakeholders.
-Typically, this starts with an initial review of our division strengths and weaknesses, the need for our existing services in new locations or the demand for new service lines, and our current resources.
-We assess how the new service/site fits into our long-term goals and our departmental/institutional purpose.
-Our initial internal review is a collaborative process as I find it to be important to seek input from team members who are likely to be impacted.
-As we proceed to the planning and implementation stages, the collaborative environment expands as it must then include multidisciplinary service providers and/or representatives from our affiliated institutions.
-Strategic planning is an ongoing process as once the new service/site is functional, we then have to track, adjusting or “righting,” and growth planning.
-I have found that this same essential process has been useful in my volunteer activities as well, such as when I served as president of the Texas Academy of Audiology.
+Each project has required work with my team and other stakeholders.
+This starts with a review of our Division strengths and weaknesses, the need for our existing services in new locations or the demand for new service lines, and current resources.
+We assess how the new service/site fits into long-term goals and departmental/institutional purpose.
+This review is a collaborative process as I find it to be important to seek input from team members who are likely to be impacted.
+As we proceed to the planning and implementation stages, the collaborative environment expands as it must then include multidisciplinary service providers and/or representatives from affiliated institutions.
+Strategic planning is an ongoing process as once the new service/site is functional, we then have tracking, adjusting or “righting”, and growth planning.
+I have found that this same essential process has been useful in volunteer activities, such as when I served as President of the Texas Academy of Audiology.

-List any experience in financial management.
-Describe your experience in developing and implementing a budget for practice, business, department, or organization?
+List any experience in Financial Management.
+Describe your experience in developing and implementing a budget for a practice, business, department, or organization.

-In my role at UT Southwestern Medical Center, I am responsible for the Division of Communicative and Vestibular Disorders.
+In my role at I am responsible for the Division of Communicative and Vestibular Disorders.
 This Division is comprised of a large team of audiologists and speech pathologists, as well as some support personnel.
 We provide services at multiple clinics and hospitals.
-Although directly involved with budget planning for my division and our services for our department and at UT Southwestern clinics, I also provide input for the annual budget for services provided at our affiliated health systems (Parkland Health and Hospital System and Children’s Health).
-Further, I have participated in the development of budgets as part of the planning for new clinical sites and also when recommending new service lines.
-When I served as president of the Texas Academy of Audiology, our treasurer moved out of state.
+Although directly involved with budget planning for my Division and our services for our department and at clinics, I also provide input for the annual budget for services provided at our affiliated health systems.
+Further, I have participated in development of budgets as part of the planning for new clinical sites and also when recommending new service lines.
+When I served as President of the Texas Academy of Audiology, our Treasurer moved out of state.
 I used this as an opportunity to oversee a complete audit of the Academy and development of a new budget.
-I have also participated in the budget development and implementation of research grants.
+I have also participated in budget development and implementation for research grants.

-From the list below, select three competencies you feel best to represent your leadership strengths.
+From the list below, select five competencies you feel best represent your leadership strengths:

-Based on the three competencies selected above, comment on how you feel these qualities would positively affect your ability to serve on the Academy board.
+Based on the five competencies selected above, comment on how you feel these qualities would positively affect your ability to serve on the Academy board.

-I continue to evolve and grow in all of the competencies listed but have selected accountability, problem-solving, and teamwork as the three I believe are most integral to my potential contributions to the Board of Directors.
+I continue to evolve and grow in all of the competencies listed, but have selected accountability, commitment, confidentiality, problem solving and teamwork as the five I believe are most integral to my potential contributions to the Board of Directors.